Code-Institute-Submissions/milestone-project-1-cv-website/README.md

 The aim for this page was for it to be eye-catching and simple.
 The form itself takes up most of the page and the heading is somewhat colloquial to encourage use.

-I also included a content hinting down arrow to lead users to the footer.
+I also included a content hinting down arrow to lead users to the footer, because if you navigate to the contact form directly from the navbar, it is not immediately obvious that you can scroll further.

 ## 8. Footer